 - Use tools such as thermometers, tape measures, and yard sticks to collect data,

 - Understand life on the C&O Canal during its operating years.

 The park partnered with Allegany County Public Schools to develop this field trip along with pre- and post-visit activities for your classroom.
 Completing the classroom activities will enhance student learning.
 The lessons include watching a short video about the tunnel and completing a journal and mapping activity (links below).

-PLEASE NOTE DURING 2015 THE PARKING AREA AT LOCK 74 IS CLOSED FOR CONSTRUCTION.
-PLEASE USE THE FOLLOWING DIRECTIONS: From Cumberland, follow Maryland Route 51 South for 5 miles.
+DIRECTIONS TO LOCK 75: From Cumberland, follow Maryland Route 51 South for 5 miles.
 Turn right onto PPG Road.
 Follow PPG Road for about ½ mile.
 Make the second left turn into the Lock 75 parking lot entrance, immediately adjacent to the Allegany County Compost Site.
-A Ranger will meet the bus at the Gate on the entrance road and walk students to Lockhouse 75 (100 yards).

 Field Trip Itinerary